Elderjs/ts-template/src/routes/blog/getting-started.md

 ## Customizing The CSS:

 For this template any css in the `./src/layouts/Layout.svelte` will be made available on all pages.
 You can also import CSS like we do with the css file at `./assets/style.css` and that will get added to the CSS file Elder.js generates.

-## SSR and Dynamic Experiences:

-Elder.js started as a static site generator but today it is used in production as an SSR framework as well.

-For more information look at the route found in `./src/routes/ssr/`.
-In short, the `req` and `next` functions from `express` or `polka` (used in this template) are made available there.
-This means you'll have access to `sessions` and anything else you'd need to make logged in or otherwise dynamic experiences.

-For even more control make sure to checkout the [`middleware`](/middleware/) hook.

 ## Copying of Assets